QiuYukang/5G-LENA/doc/source/nr-module.rst

-:math:`P_{SRS\_OFFSET,c}(m)` is semi-statically configured by higher layers for m=0,1 for serving cell c .
+:math:`P_{SRS\_OFFSET,c}(m)` is semi-statically configured by higher layers for m=0,1 for serving cell c.
 For SRS transmission given trigger type 0 then m=0,1 and for SRS transmission given trigger type 1 then m=1.
 For K_{s} = 0 :math:`P_{SRS\_OFFSET,c}(m)` value is computed with equation: